-Jay-Z is turning lemons into Lemonade with his 13th studio album.
+Jay-Z turned lemons into Lemonade with his 13th studio album.

 1. "Kill Jay-Z"